-A retailer bought a number of plastic toy catapults from a wholesaler under a contract of sale by place due to a defect in the toy.
+If the buyer has examined the goods there shall be no implied condition with regard to defects.
+Effect of buyer examining goods place due to a defect in the toy.
 The retailer sued the wholesaler to recover the compensation.
 As a result of this the retailer had to pay compensation to the boy because the accident had taken